octohedron/gcp-mongodb-cluster/README.md

 + The `configure.py` python script configures the `inventory` variables and the google compute inventory.
 + The launch script Launches the nodes, with the ansible command `ansible-playbook ./launch_nodes.yml -i inventory` which
   + Launches the instances based on the ubuntu 18.04 image
-  + Creates the disks. etc.
+  + Creates the disks, etc.

 You can edit this file `launch_nodes.yml` if you would like a different image, type of disk, instance type, etc.
 For production you'd need a better instance type, i.e. not `f1-micro` and larger ssd disks, i.e. `"pd-ssd"` instead of `"pd-standard"`, etc.